“The way to gain power, is to save power.”

 The breath is the most frequently used object of meditation to concentrate and focus the mind.
 Breathing should always be through the nose, unless some special exercise is involved.

-It’s often recommended to breath just with the abdomen, but I think that has been oversold and a natural, “complete” breath is best, with the abdomen and the chest expanding and contracting in unison.
+It’s often recommended to breath just with the abdomen, but I think that’s been oversold and a natural, “complete” breath is best, with the abdomen and the chest expanding and contracting in unison.
+However, if your breathing is shallow and only in the upper chest, then it’s good to become aware of the movement of the abdomen and deeper breathing.
+There are also yogic breathing exercises that emphasize abdominal breathing.

-Some instructions recommend pressing the tongue against the roof of the mouth to still discursive thought by suppressing imperceptible movement of the tongue.
-That might be a holdover from an earlier yogic practice of lengthening the tongue through special exercises until it could curl back down the top of throat to slowly close off the breath, inducing a state of hibernation in which one could be buried for days and survive.
+Some instructions recommend stilling discursive thought through suppressing imperceptible movement of the tongue by pressing it against the roof of the mouth.
+That might be a holdover from an earlier yogic practice of lengthening the tongue through special exercises until it could curl back down the top of throat to slowly close off the breath — which it’s claimed can induce a state of hibernation where one could be buried for days and survive.
 Needless to say, it’s not really necessary to accomplish that feat.
-But it is said that in some kinds of very deep meditation the breath almost ceases completely.
+But it’s also said that in some kinds of very deep meditation the breath almost ceases completely.

-In most meditation instructions the breath is to be observed without interfering.
+In many meditation instructions the breath is to be observed without interfering.
 However, in my experience, it’s impossible, strictly speaking, to just “observe” the breath without interfering with it.
 As soon as one applies consciousness to the breath it comes under conscious control and if the breaths are long or short becomes a matter of volition.
-The conscious and unconscious breath are two very separate systems (thankfully), so that even under complete anesthesia the lungs continue to operate quite well.
+The conscious and unconscious breath are two very separate systems (thankfully), so that the lungs continue (normally) to operate quite well without consciously having to remember to breath.

 COUNTING THE BREATHS